Andrew Moloney: Professional career

 Following his success at the 2014 Commonwealth Games, Moloney turned professional in October 2014.
 In 2018, Moloney fought former titlist Luis Concepción, who was ranked #5 by the WBA and #15 WBC at the time, and beat him via tenth-round stoppage.

 On 16 May 2019, legendary boxing promoter Bob Arum announced that Top Rank had signed both Andrew and his twin brother Jason as a part of their stable.

 On 15 November 2019, Moloney, ranked #1 by the WBA at the time, challenged WBA #5 Elton Dharry for the vacant WBA interim super-flyweight title and came out victorious via eighth-round TKO.
 After Román González won his fight against Kal Yafai, originally set for the WBA (Regular) super-flyweight title, González was subsequently elevated to WBA (Super) champion, which left the space for Moloney to be elevated to the new WBA (Regular) super-flyweight champion.

 On 12 May 2024 in Perth, Australia, Moloney was scheduled to challenge Carlos Cuadras for the interim WBC junior bantamweight title.
 On 27 March 2024 it was announced that Pedro Guevara replaced Cuadras, who withdrew due to injury.
 Moloney lost the fight by split decision.
 Post-fight he announced his retirement.

 He soon changed course, unretiring and making his comeback on 15 December 2024, scoring a third round knockout over Jakrawut Manjungoen.

+Moloney challenged IBF super-flyweight champion Willibaldo García at the Aichi Sky Expo in Tokoname, Japan, on 6 June 2026.
+He won by majority decision with the judges' scorecards reading 115–113, 115–113 and 114–114.